 You MUST report at least 80 hours of work/volunteer activities every month.
-The deadline is the 5th day of the following month.
-For example, you can report June work activities from June 1 to July 5.
+The deadline to report work for a given month, is the 5th day of the next month.
+(Example deadline for reporting work in June is July 5th.)

-If you do not meet the work requirement for a total of 3 months during the year, you will lose coverage for the rest of the eligibility period (until January 1.)
+If you do not meet the work requirement for a total of 3 months (consecutive or non-consecutive) during the year, you will lose coverage for the rest of the eligibility period (until January 1.)

 - Answer the voter registration question with “Yes” or “No”.

 - Click “Arkansas Works Log-In”.